hisaichi5518/ruby-path-loader/README.md

 # PathLoader

-PathLoader is a rubygems lib path loader.
+PathLoader is a lib path loader.

 ```ruby
 # file's name is `/path_loader/test.rb`.